The 5 Layers Of Earth’s Atmosphere – What They Are And Their Characteristics

 The Mesosphere

 The mesosphere can be found just above the stratosphere.
-It is only separated from it by a thin layer of air, called the stratopause, that acts as a border between the 2 layers.
+It is only separated from it by a thin layer of air, called the stratopause, that acts as a border between the two layers.
 (Very much like the tropopause forms the border between the troposphere and the stratosphere.)

 Composition Of The Mesosphere